fa-andersen/WorldHappiness/README.md

 3. Which regions are the Happiest/Unhappiest?

-4. What changes have occured over time by Country vs Region?
+4. What changes have occurred over time by Country vs Region?

 5. Which factors influence the happiness score the most/least?